Find-Shelter/find-shelter/README.md

 ### Context and Problem

-A war started between Russia and Ukraine on the 20th of February 2022.<br />
+A war started between Russia and Ukraine on the 20th of February 2022.

-This war led a massive amount of people to flee their country.<br />
+This war led a massive amount of people to flee their country.

-Many of them are coming to France to seek shelter.<br />
+Many of them are coming to France to seek shelter.

 <br />
-Many french people have said on the radio, television and newspapers that they wanted to help and host ukrainian refugees.
-The only problem is that ***their contact information is not gathered yet***.<br />
+Many French people have said on the radio, television and newspapers that they wanted to help and host Ukrainian refugees.
+The only problem is that ***their contact information is not gathered yet***.

 ### Goal

-The goal of this project is to ***gather contact informations about french people*** (and limited to them for now) wanting to help ukrainians seeking shelter outside their country.<br />
+The goal of this project is to ***gather contact information of French people*** (and limited to them for now) who want to help Ukrainians seeking shelter outside their country.

-Those informations will be passed on to associations and organizations that are in contact with refugees.<br />
+These information will be passed on to humanitarian organizations that are in contact with the Ukrainian refugees.

 ### Built With